BrentGrammer/C-Dotnet-Core-3-Angular-App/README.md

 #### Dotnet Topics Covered:

-- Dependency Injection and Configuration
+- Adding services to Startup.cs for Dependency Injection and Configuration
 - Using EF for Database migrations
 - Exception Handling - Global Exception Handler
 - Using Dotnet Secrets for development
-- AutoMapper
+- AutoMapper for mapping models and Dtos
 - Seeding data to the database for development
 - JWT Authentication